kant2002/SqlMarshal/README.md

 NativeAOT-friendly mini-ORM which care about nullability checks.

-This project generates typed functions for accessing custom SQL and sstored procedures.
+This project generates typed functions for accessing custom SQL and stored procedures.
 Goal of this project to be AOT friendly.
 Database connection can be used from the DbContext of DbConnection objects.

 # Examples